Sarah627/Java_miniatures/README.md

     - double
     - boolean
     - char
-  - reference data type -the only one you'll use for now- is String (take care of the capital letter).
+  - reference data type - the only one you'll use for now - is String (take care of the capital letter).
   - data types tell the compiler how much space to reserve for that variable in memory.

     ![see this](./images/Java%20data%20types%20sizes%20and%20their%20default%20value.png)